 If you own the business entirely by yourself and plan to be responsible for all debts and obligations, you can register for a sole proprietorship.
-A partnership, as its name implies, means that two or more people are held liable as business owners.
-Danielle Wilson, president and CEO of air ambulance transport company Aero Jet Medical and sister company United Medevac Solutions, said these two are the easiest types of businesses to form, and the only difference is the number of people contributing resources and sharing the profits and liabilities.
+Alternatively, a partnership, as its name implies, means that two or more people are held personally liable as business owners.

 Ultimately, it is up to you to determine which type of entity is best for your current needs and future business goals.
-More details about the different business structures are outlined on the SBA website.
+More details about the different business structures can be found here.

 Register with the government and IRS

 To become an officially recognized business entity, you must register with the government.
-If you are registering as a corporation, you'll need an articles of incorporation document, which includes your name, business purpose, corporate structure, stock details and other information about your company.
-Otherwise, you will just need to register your business name, which can be your legal name or a fictitious "Doing Business As" name (if you are the sole proprietor) or the name you've come up with for your company.
+Corporations will need an "articles of incorporation" document, which includes your business name, business purpose, corporate structure, stock details and other information about your company.
+Otherwise, you will just need to register your business name, which can be your legal name, a fictitious "Doing Business As" name (if you are the sole proprietor), or the name you've come up with for your company.
 You may also want to take steps to trademark your business name for extra legal protection.

-After you register your business, the next step is obtaining an Employer Identification Number (EIN) from the Internal Revenue Service.
+After you register your business, the next step is obtaining an employer identification number (EIN) from the IRS.
 While this is not required for sole proprietorships with no employees, you may want to apply for one anyway to keep your personal and business taxes separate, or simply to save yourself the trouble later on if you decide to hire someone else.
 The IRS has provided a checklist to determine whether you will require an EIN to run your business.
 If you do need an EIN, you can register online for free.

 Build your team

-Unless you're planning to be the sole proprietor and employee of your business, you're going to need to hire a great team to get your company off the ground.
-Joe Zawadzki, CEO and founder of MediaMath, said entrepreneurs need to focus on the "people" element of their business with the same attention they give their product.
+Unless you're planning to be your only employee, you're going to need to hire a great team to get your company off the ground.
+Joe Zawadzki, CEO and founder of MediaMath, said entrepreneurs need to give the "people" element of their businesses the same attention they give their products.

 Brand yourself and advertise

 A great startup idea won't do you any good if people don't know about it.
-While there's still a lot of value in word-of-mouth advertising, you're going to need to do more than just tell your social circles that you're starting a business.
 Before you start selling your product or service, you need to build up your brand and get a following of people ready to jump when you open your literal or figurative doors for business.

 A company website and social media profiles are practically essential for any small business in today's world.
-Create a logo that can help people easily identify your brand and be consistent in using it across all of your platforms.
+Create a logo that can help people easily identify your brand, and be consistent in using it across all of your platforms.
 Use social media to spread the word about your new company.
-You can even use it as a promotional tool to offer coupons and discounts to followers once you launch.
-Be sure to keep these digital assets up-to-date with relevant, interesting content about your business and industry as well.
+You can even use social media as a promotional tool to offer coupons and discounts to followers once you launch.
+Be sure to also keep these digital assets up to date with relevant, interesting content about your business and industry.

 For more information on creating an effective marketing plan for your business, visit our guide here.